Career And Life Lessons From Female Role Models Who Inspire Me Every Day (Blog)

 The acquaintance that motivates

 Fresh, new inspiration is always just around the corner.
-Case in point: Last week, I took part in a panel discussion on women in STEM and met, Huda Idraas, a driven and passionate woman leaving her mark on the Canadian tech space.
+Case in point: Last week, I took part in a panel discussion on women in STEM and met, Huda Idrees, a driven and passionate woman leaving her mark on the Canadian tech space.
 Huda is the CEO and founder of Dot Health, a start up challenging the status quo in the health sector.
 In her spare time, Huda is also a highly effective advocate for improving diversity in Canadian tech.
 Though we've only just met, Huda is inspirational in the way that she remains authentically herself while taking on major challenges.

 You don't need to have a direct relationship with someone you find inspirational in order to benefit — stories and examples shared publicly are yours for the taking!
 Also, make sure to pay it forward by sharing your own stories, as there are others out there looking for inspiration, too.